About Us

 Interested In Joining Us?

-Membership for both the Centre & SHED is currently:
+Membership for the Centre is currently:

 Further info on membership can be found here.
-If you just want to jump ahead and become a member for a maximum of only €25 a year you can go ahead and click below to submit your membership directly.
+If you just want to jump ahead and become a member for a maximum of only €10 a year you can go ahead and click below to submit your membership directly.